Akshay-Vs/zsh-config/README.md

-<h1 align='center'>Personal Zsh Configuration </h1>
+<h1 align='center'>Zsh Configuration For Developers </h1>

-<p align='center'>This repository contains my Zsh configuration, designed to enhance your terminal experience with themes, plugins, and useful features.</p>
+<p align='center'>This repository offers a curated Zsh configuration, tailored for developers to enhance your terminal experience with themes, plugins, and useful features</p>

 ## Installation